EIN 94-3214572

 Program areas at Valley Vision

 Healthy Communities: Valley Vision works comprehensively to address all barriers to living a healthy life, including access to healthcare, transportation, safety, education, and community amenities.
-We have authored several Community Health Needs Assessments for area hospitals, collecting and synthesizing data to inform investments to reduce health disparities.
-In 2022, we worked with the State of California to implement Listos California, a statewide effort to boost disaster preparedness, resonse, and recovery among the states most disadvantaged communities.
+Valley Vision worked with the State of California to implement Listos California, a statewide effort to boost disaster preparedness, resonse, and recovery among the states most disadvantaged communities.
 We also led the Housing Stanislaus project, which is creating a plan for stimulating housing development in Stanislaus County.

 Civic Leadership and Engagement: Valley Vision tackles tough, systemic issues that transend business and political cycles.
 Our highly respected research unit is responsible for producing sound data to inform the decisions of leaders and elected officials, and to set the region on a path toward a more livable future.
 In the past year, we engaged the community and informed decision makers with published public opinion polls on livability factors in the region.
-To share findings, Valley Vision held a Livablity Summit attended by more than 200 civic and community leaders to talk about solutions to community challenges.
-Valley Vision also coordinated a regional planning effort to secure funding through the State of California's Community Economic Resilience Fund.
+To share findings, Valley Vision held a Livablity Summit attended by nearly 400 civic and community leaders to talk about solutions to community challenges.
+Valley Vision also served as the backbone organization for the State of California's Community Economic Resilience Fund, a regional effort to foster inclusive economic development.

 Grants made by Valley Vision